Heat lamps for turtles are a requirement since turtles are coldblooded vertebrates.

 However, if the basking spot is large or the enclosure is large, a 100-watt heat lamp may be the best way to go.

-Top 5 Best Heat Lamps for Turtles
+Top 5 Choices for the Best Heat Lamp for Turtles

 1. Exo Terra Swamp Basking Spot Lamp